Therapy

 Common "What If" Questions

-If any of the following occurs, please reach out to our clinic immediately:
+If any of the following occur, please reach out to our clinic immediately:

-- Child is experiencing pain or not sleeping at night
+- The child is experiencing pain or is not sleeping at night

 - Casts get wet